liferay/liferay-docs/develop/tutorials/articles/03-from-liferay-70-to-71/01-upgrading-plugins-from-liferay-70-to-71/00-upgrading-plugins-from-liferay-70-to-71-intro.markdown

 [TOC levels=1-4]

-Liferay Workspace's Target Platform feature and Code Upgrade Tool take a lot of manual intervention out of upgrading to @product-ver@.
-Target Platform facilitates updating dependencies to @product-ver@, and the Code Upgrade Tool helps you adapt plugins to @product-ver@'s API.
+Liferay Workspace's Target Platform feature and Upgrade Planner take a lot of manual intervention out of upgrading to @product-ver@.
+Target Platform facilitates updating dependencies to @product-ver@, and the Upgrade Planner helps you adapt plugins to @product-ver@'s API.
 This tutorial explains the plugin upgrade steps.